 Types of inputs used for crop production

 Farmers use organic and inorganic fertilizers for crop production in Wera woreda.
-NPS, NPSB, and urea were commonly used inorganic fertilizers in the area.
+NPS, NPSB,Give the full name before you abbreviate and urea were commonly used inorganic fertilizers in the area.
 Some of the farmers use compost and or farmyard manure for crop production to improve soil fertility, only for vegetable crops in the homestead, but they don’t use it for cereals and other field crops.
 On the other hand, vermicompost technology was not yet introduced in the area.
 Farmers grow all the major crops with inorganic fertilizers (NPSB/NPS, UREA).
-They use a high amount of fertilizer per unit area for some crops to increase productivity.
+They use a high amount of fertilizer per unit Quantify the fertilizer rates area for some crops to increase productivity.
 For instant, they use a high amount of urea fertilizer for teff and finger millet, which leads to the lodging of plants due to high vegetative growth.
 Agro-chemicals were commonly used in the area to control and or prevent the damage caused by pests.
 Herbicides, insecticides, and fungicides were used by farmers in the area.
 According to their report farmers used fungicides and insecticides for maize, fungicides for pepper, common bean, and sorghum, and herbicides for finger millet and teff but there was lack of awareness on the dosage and frequency of chemicals during application.
 The improper and excessive use of chemicals is reducing effectiveness and causing harm to health and the environment (Onder et al., 2011)

 Table 2: Crop varieties, inputs, and pesticides used for major crops in the area